Enos Brubacher 1916-1995

-June 1st, 1950 Gospel Text Publishers was incorporated as a non-profit faith organization for the propagation of the Word of God by Brother Enos Brubacher who was also known as Admiral of the Fleet.
+June 29tht, 1950 Gospel Text Publishers was incorporated as a non-profit faith organization for the propagation of the Word of God by Brother Enos Brubacher who was also known as Admiral of the Fleet.
 In 1939, my father first became interested in gospel signs while attending a Sunday School in St. Jacobs led by Orton Koch.
 He expressed his desire to present the Word of God beyond the four walls of the Church.
 He told how he had seen a four foot square sign with “Prepare to Meet Thy God” printed on it, nailed to a fence along a road near Kitchener, Ontario.
 “This is what we need to do, post the Word of God along roadways, homes, churches, and business places using commercial signs.
-We do not well to keep this good news to ourselves, let us go tell!” he said.
+We should not keep this good news to ourselves, let us go tell!” he said.
 He went on to say how he had contacted a commercial sign company in Kitchener and arranged to rent a commercial sign and have the Word of God printed on it for $35.00 per month.
 This left an indelible impression on my father’s youthful mind.

 At the same time another young man, Duncan McIntyre, from another denomination and member of the Canadian Baptist Tract Society, desired to place gospel signs.
 Eventually, these two men met.
 Canadian Baptist Tract Society became Forward with Christ Movement when gospel signs were added to its ministry.
 Prayer meetings were held and both men became very interested to place gospel signs.
 One of the first signs built was a 10’ x 50’ made of wood.
 When Brother McIntyre decided to go into the United States, he asked Brother Brubacher to direct Forward With Christ Movement.
 He accepted the position.